trovit/php-code-formatter-bundle/README.md

 ## List of available formatters

-- *PhpCsFormatter*: Wrapper of PHP CS Fixer by Fabien Potencier & Dariusz Rumiński
+- *PhpCsFormatter* (with default configuration): Wrapper of PHP CS Fixer by Fabien Potencier & Dariusz Rumiński

 Feel free to add more formatters and contribute by PR!